line charts for analytics

 Time & Material

-Time-and-material billing bases the contract price on a per-hour labor rate plus the cost of materials used.
+Time-and-material billing bases the contract price on a per-hour labor rate plus the actual cost of materials used.
 For both the labor and materials components, the contractor may apply a standard markup.
-This builds their profit percentage into the amount and accounts for the cost of overhead.
+This builds their profit percentage into the amount and accounts for overhead costs.

 For example, an HVAC technician paid at $20 an hour might be billed at a fixed $50 per hour.
 Additionally, the equipment they install might follow a standard markup table by item or price, such as “2x” for a disposable air filter.
 If the technician spent two hours on the dispatch and additionally replaced a $20 air filter, the contractor would bill the customer $100 for labor plus $40 for materials.